mwauquier/mwauquier.github.io/_pages/projects.md

 Non-funded collaborations
 ------

 I've had international collaborations with Richard Hugyhe (Fribourg University) on French agent nouns, tackling the semantic et morphological delimitation of the lexical class of agent nouns, and the affix rivalry realized within this lexical class.
-That led to publications in *Morphology*, *Word Structure* and *Verbum*, which data are available below.
+That led to publications in *Morphology*, *Word Structure* and *Verbum*, which data can be found at the links below.

 [Access data for Morphology](https://github.com/french-agent-nouns){: .btn}